-- Shadow Archetype: To Riku.
+- Shadow Archetype:

-- Talking to Himself: Quite literally happens any time he and the real Riku face each other.
+- Talking to Himself: Invoked.
+Quite literally happens any time he and the real Riku face each other.

 - Teleport Spam: If you hated Riku's Dark Aura back in the first game, you will loathe this guy.

 The famous Final Fantasy VII villain appears as a fiendishly hard optional boss in both I and II.
-In the latter, there's a bit of a subplot with him and Cloud — in the former, Cloud mentions that he's "looking for someone," but the two only interact in a cut-scene added to the Final Mix
+In the latter, there's a bit of a subplot with him and Cloud — in the former, Cloud mentions that he's "looking for someone," but the two only interact in a cut-scene added to the Final Mix.

 - Affably Evil: He remains calm and polite even when expressing his intent to slay Sora and Cloud.